yudinal/Pursuit-Core-iOS-Multiple-MVC-Lab/README.md

 ### Step 3:

-Create a detail view controller with a large image and all information about the animal when you select a row.
+Create a detail view controller with a large image and all information about the animal on it.
+When you select a row in the tableView it should segue to the correct detail view.
 Don't forget to pass the object to the detail page in the segue.

 ### Step 4: